What Determines My Attachment Style?

-Attachment style describes how an individual emotionally bonds and connects to another.
-There are four adult attachment styles that describe how one perceives, behaves, and functions in a relationship.
+Your attachment style describes how you emotionally bond and connect to another person.
+There are four adult attachment styles that describe how people perceive, behave, and function in relationships.
 These styles are secure, anxious, avoidant, and anxious avoidant.

-Secure: People who fall within the secure attachment category are effective communicators, comfortable showing and receiving love, and are aware of their self-worth.
-They are supportive of their partners and secure in seeking emotional intimacy with a partner.
+Secure: People with secure attachment are effective communicators, comfortable showing and receiving love, and are aware of their self-worth.
+They are supportive of their partners and feel secure seeking emotional intimacy with a partner.

-Anxious: People who demonstrate an anxious attachment style are eager for closeness with their partner, however, they are overly preoccupied about their partner and the relationship.
-They fear their partner does not reciprocate their feelings which causes insecurities in the relationship.
+Anxious: People with an anxious attachment style are eager for closeness with their partner, but are also overly concerned about their partner and the relationship.
+They fear their partner does not reciprocate their feelings, which causes insecurities in the relationship.

 Avoidant: People with avoidant attachment style prefer their independence over being in a relationship.
 They want to be close to others but are uncomfortable with emotional intimacy.
 Those with avoidant attachment style are fearful of losing their independence to their partner.